-- 1. Log in to the wireless router. - 2.
+- 1. Log in to the N750 wireless gigabit router. - 2.
 Select Router Status under Maintenance on the main menu to check that an IP address is shown for the Internet port.
-If 0.0.0.0 is shown, your wireless router has not obtained an IP address from your service provider.
+If 0.0.0.0 is shown, your N750 wireless gigabit router has not obtained an IP address from your service provider.